Electrical Muscle Stimulation

 - Reduce, eliminate, and/or control pain (both acute and chronic)

 Electrical stimulation therapy is also safe to use on every area of the body – even the anterior neck, eyes, or over areas with damaged skin or decreased sensation.
-However, electrical stimulation is not for everyone.
+However, using a tens machine is not for everyone.
 Those with deep vein thrombosis, those who are pregnant, those with pacemakers, and those with impaired cognition would likely be advised against electrical stimulation.

 Some of the most common conditions treated with electrical stimulation include: